 Sore throat

-They’re especially effective for colds or flus that cause a mild sore throat — but they can relieve severe sore throats better with the help of acetaminophen (Tylenol) or ibuprofen (Advil).
+They’re especially effective for colds or flus that cause a mild sore throat.
+If they don’t fully relieve symptoms on their own, you can combine them with over-the-counter (OTC) medications like acetaminophen (Tylenol) or ibuprofen (Advil).

 Sinus and respiratory infections